 Is your lawn looking worse for wear?
-Extreme temperatures experienced this year both in winter and summer, along with periods of summer drought, have taken a toll on Piedmont lawns.
+Extreme temperatures experienced both in winter and summer, along with periods of summer drought, have taken a toll on Piedmont lawns.

 Lawns that were already stressed due to soil issues such as compaction, pH imbalance, and low nutrient levels, are showing the most severe damage.